tvartom/ansible-collection-serveradmin/README.md

 Run: `nmcli connection modify <connection-name> autoconnect yes` for every disconnected connection.

-This sets `ONBOOT=yes` for the connection in `/etc/sysconfig/network-scripts/ifcfg-<connection-name>`.
+This will set `ONBOOT=yes` for the connection in `/etc/sysconfig/network-scripts/ifcfg-<connection-name>`.

-CentOS setup seems to sometimes fail activate all network interfaces/connections for interfaces.
+The reason to do this is that CentOS setup seems to fail to activate all network interfaces/connections for interfaces.
 You can see this specific settings by: `nmcli --fields name,autoconnect connection show`

 Run: `nmcli` again to make sure everything looks ok, and find your new ip-address.